Get to know our survivors

 Found on the streets of Qatar with her 4 puppies, Meli has become a protective and determined matriarch.
 Under her gentleness and affection, she can sometimes be reactive, conditioned by her defence mechanisms developed in the streets.
 When she trusts completely, she is a real ball of love.

-Tawaki is a 16-year-old horse, who was picked up by a private lady after being mistreated at a young age.
-Particularly sensitive, he develops sarcoids in times of stress, and was at risk of ending up euthanized.
-We had dreamt about him before receiving the announcement of his adoption, and when we first met him, we immediately felt that he had a place in the sanctuary.
-It was more like a reunion!
+Tawaki is a 16 year old horse who was taken in by a private owner after being mistreated at a young age.
+Particularly sensitive, he arrived with an astronomical amount of sarcoids (skin tumour), and risked ending up euthanized.
+This disease requires very regular care.
+We had a dream about him before we received the announcement of his adoption, and when we first met him, we immediately felt that he had a place at the sanctuary.
+This meeting felt more like a reunion!
+He is now the peaceful leader of the herd of horses, among whom he has re-established a beautiful harmony.

 Ondée, known as "Mama Ondée", is a young sow who has already seen all kinds of colours.
 After barely escaping from the butcher's shop alongside her little family, she landed at our home, several weeks pregnant.
 Very fearful at first, she offered us unconditional trust.
 We were able to accompany her with great love and gratitude in her delivery, during which she was so courageous.
 When she likes someone, she likes to snuggle up to them and tenderly chew on their fingers.
 As a protective mother, she also knows how to scare away animals that get too close to her offspring.